shinesolutions/packer-aem/docs/customisation-points.md

 Common software and settings need to be provisioned in a source image, which will then be used as the base image of all components.

-For example, if you need to install [Splunk Universal Forwarder](https://www.splunk.com/en_us/download/universal-forwarder.html) on all components, then it should be provisioned in the source image.
+For example, if you need to install additional software such as [Splunk Universal Forwarder](https://www.splunk.com/en_us/download/universal-forwarder.html) on all components, then it should be provisioned in the source image.

 For AWS, the source AMI ID can be configured in `aws.source_ami`.